 The Existing literature on Awareness on Assistive Technology among pre-service teachers were not much focused on their preliminary understanding and more over the literature did not focus into the Indian context as there were only very few.
 So, this study focused on this context.
 This study worked on the factors which may affect the awareness of the sample, like gender, locale as Ramakrishna (2020) could see the significant effect on the results by the impact of these variables.
 Similar to that investigator had tried to see those effects on the variables of this study but contrary to that investigator found no significant impact on these variables on the Awareness level of the preservice teachers.
-In support to the claims made by Shakunthala (2017) in a study undertaken to investigate the Academic Achievement of students based on the awareness level stated that majority of the assistive technological devices are available with the NGO's and as one of the domain of tool focused on the awareness on availability of devices clearly showed that here in this region also the preservice teachers are awareness of availability of the devices.
-One study focused on the roles of teachers (Jaiswal, 2021), competency of the teacher in the use of the assistive technology in the classroom (Onivehu Adams et al., 2017).
+In support to the claims made by Shakunthala (2017) in a study undertaken to investigate the Academic Achievement of students based on the awareness level stated that majority of the assistive technological devices are available with the NGO's and as one of the domain of tool focused on the awareness of availability of the devices.
+One study focused on the roles of teachers(Jaiswal, 2021), competency of the teacher in the use of the assistive technology in the classroom (Onivchu Adams et al., 2017).
 So, considering all these factors a tool was made and the suitable citated results were discussed in relevance to the items.